Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 This layered approach gives you peace of mind, faster response times, and more options when it matters most.

 You don’t have to do it all at once.
-Start with what fits best today—then build from there.
+Start with what fits best today and build from there.

 Explore the Dementia Wandering Safety Dashboard for tech tools, checklists, and support.